tsgates/arch-wiki-markdown/wiki/Systemd.md

     # systemctl enable multi-user.target

-The effect of this command is outputted by systemctl; a symlink to the new default target is made at /etc/systemd/system/default.target.
+The effect of this command is output by systemctl; a symlink to the new default target is made at /etc/systemd/system/default.target.
 This works if, and only if:

     [Install]
     Alias=default.target